tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs1_2.md

 Here are a few cons in having developers write documentation.

 ### Problem 1: The curse of knowledge
-A developer who creates the API may assume too much of the audiences’ technical ability.
+A developer who creates the API may assume too much of the audiences' technical ability.
 As a result, the descriptions may not be helpful.
 Steven Pinker explains that the [curse of knowledge](http://idratherbewriting.com/2007/01/24/the-curse-of-knowledge-the-more-you-know-the-worse-communicator-you-become/) is one reason why writing is often bad.

 <a href="http://online.wsj.com/articles/the-cause-of-bad-writing-1411660188
 "><img src="{{ "/images/publishingapidocs/pinkersourcebadwriting.png" | prepend: site.baseurl }}" alt="Steven Pinker on the source of bad writing" /></a>